 And you must keep the evidence you’re using for a period of 10 years from 31 December of the year during which the transaction was carried out.

 At Quaderno, we’ve decided to collect the billing address, the IP address, and the location of the credit card.

 We can get the customer’s location based on his IP.
 Then we check it against his billing address, and if they match… voilà!
 But what happens if the customer is using a proxy server?

 We can use the credit card BIN to determine the country of the issuing bank.
 But what if the billing address says London, but the customer is now in Paris, and he’s paying with a U.S. card?
 In that case, the only thing we can do is cancel the transaction because we cannot prove the customer’s location.
 Not a great user experience!
 And a sale lost!!

-VAT Mini One-Stop Shop (MOSS) is an optional scheme that is being introduced to help suppliers of digital services comply with their obligations to pay VAT in many different member states.
+VAT One-Stop Shop (OSS) is an optional scheme that is being introduced to help suppliers of digital services comply with their obligations to pay VAT in many different member states.

-Once you register your business in the VAT MOSS entity of your country, you avoid having to manage the VAT return for every EU country where you have sold your digital services.
+Once you register your business in the VAT OSS entity of your country, you avoid having to manage the VAT return for every EU country where you have sold your digital services.

 Can I get my business ready for the new EU VAT rules?

 Sure!
 We launched Quaderno to make it much easier for businesses to handle VAT in their invoices.
 After we learned about these new VAT rules, we prepared our solution to be adaptable to the new needs.

 If not, take a look at our REST API, which allows you to calculate taxes and save the evidence of the customers’ locations.